jancodes/dotfiles/README.md

 <em>one day this will be script once I change jobs enough</em>

-1. Clone repo into as ~/.config folder
+1. Clone repo into as ~/.config folder.
+If your computer is not new, there might be a config folder already.
+You can move the files into config or delete your config folder if there is nothing important.
     > `git clone git@github.com:jancodes/dotfiles.git ~/.config`
 2. Install Homebrew
     > `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`